go-gitea/gitea/docs/content/doc/actions/act-runner.en-us.md

 If you cannot see the settings page, please make sure that you have the right permissions and that Actions have been enabled.

-The format of the registration token is something like `D0gvfu2iHfUjNqCYVljVyRV14fISpJxxxxxxxxxx`.
+The format of the registration token is a random string `D0gvfu2iHfUjNqCYVljVyRV14fISpJxxxxxxxxxx`.

 ### Register the runner